Shorthand: Europe and North America

-Nothing less than absolute accuracy should satisfy the student.
-Conflicting outlines should be carefully distinguished.
-Where words may be distinguished either by the insertion of vowels or the changing of one of the outlines, the latter should always be the method employed; vowels should freely be inserted whenever possible.
-The sense of the matter should be carefully preserved by the punctuation of the notes, indicating the full stop and leaving spaces in the notes between phrases.

-The best matter for the student beginning practice for speed is to be found in the dictation books compiled by the publishers of the system.
-At first, the dictation should be slow to permit the making of careful outlines.
-Gradually, the speed should be increased until the student is obliged to exert himself to keep pace with the reader; and occasionally, short bursts of speed should be attempted as tests of the writer's progress.

-The student ambitious to succeed will endeavor to familiarize himself with all matters pertaining to stenography.
-By reading the shorthand magazines, he will keep himself in touch with the latest developments in the art.
-Facility in reading shorthand will also be acquired by reading the shorthand plates in these magazines.
-For comparison and suggestion, he will study the facsimile notes of practical stenographers.
-He will neglect no opportunity to improve himself in the use of his art.
-And finally, he will join a shorthand society where he will come in contact with other stenographers who are striving toward the same goal as himself.

-In the United States and some other parts of the world, it has been largely superseded by Gregg shorthand, which was first published in 1888 by John Robert Gregg.
+In the United States and some other parts of the world, it was largely superseded by Gregg shorthand, which was first published in 1888 by John Robert Gregg.
 This system was influenced by the handwriting shapes that Gabelsberger had introduced.
 Gregg's shorthand, like Pitman's, is phonetic, but has the simplicity of being "light-line."
 Pitman's system uses thick and thin strokes to distinguish related sounds, while Gregg's uses only thin strokes and makes some of the same distinctions by the length of the stroke.
 In fact, Gregg claimed joint authorship in another shorthand system published in pamphlet form by one Thomas Stratford Malone; Malone, however, claimed sole authorship and a legal battle ensued.
 The two systems use very similar, if not identical, symbols; however, these symbols are used to represent different sounds.
 For instance, on page 10 of the manual is the word d i m 'dim'; however, in the Gregg system, the spelling would actually mean n u k or 'nook'.